PolymeshAssociation/polymesh-sdk/README.md

 #### Creating MultiSig Proposals

 If the signingAccount is a MultiSig signer, then the transaction will need to be ran with `.runAsProposal()` instead of the usual `.run()`.
-The underlying transaction will be wrapped with `multiSig.createProposalAsKey` extrinsic and will resolve to the MultiSig proposal created.
+The underlying transaction will be wrapped with the `multiSig.createProposal` extrinsic and will resolve to the MultiSig proposal created.

 Approving and rejecting existing proposals are an exception and should be submitted with `.run()`.
 If your application supports
 MultiSig signers, then the procedure's `multiSig` param can be checked to ensure the correct method is called.